Breville No-Mess Review

 Pros: Excellent taste, less mess than competitors, seven shade settings

 Our Analysis and Test Results

 Minimal Mess and Fuss

-In general, we've found that all waffle makers are able to make quite good waffles, regardless of their price.
-That being said, the No-Mess is at the forefront of that small spectrum, as it consistently churns out very evenly cooked, crunchy on the outside and fluffy on the inside waffles.
+In general, we've found that all waffle makers can make quite good waffles, regardless of their price.
+That being said, the No-Mess is at the forefront of that small spectrum, as it consistently churns out very evenly cooked, crunchy on the outside, and fluffy on the inside waffles.

 Conistent Shade Settings

 Another place where the No-Mess leads the field is in the consistency of its shades settings.
 It offers seven different settings, from very light and fluffy to dark and crispy.
 We found that we got nearly identical results every time we dialed in a certain setting, a feat many other machines were not able to accomplish.